scikit-hep/awkward/CONTRIBUTING.md

 Thank you for your interest in contributing!
 We're eager to see your ideas and look forward to working with you.

 This document describes the technical procedures we follow in this project.
-I should also stress that as members of the Scikit-HEP community, we are all obliged to maintaining a welcoming, harassment-free environment.
+Yet, it should also be stressed that as members of the Scikit-HEP community, we are all obliged to maintaining a welcoming, harassment-free environment.
 See the [Code of Conduct](https://scikit-hep.org/code-of-conduct) for details.

 ### Where to start

 The front page for the Awkward Array project is its [GitHub README](https://github.com/scikit-hep/awkward-1.0#readme).
-This leads directly to tutorials and reference documentation that I assume you've already seen.
+This leads directly to tutorials and reference documentation that you may have already seen.
 It also includes instructions for [compiling for development](https://github.com/scikit-hep/awkward-1.0#installation-for-developers), using the localbuild.py script.

 ### Reporting issues